DInnaD/labnotebook/content/lab-notebook/2011-11-10-auteur-plots-for-reef-fish-jaws-and-monkey-brains-needs-tweaking.md

 ---
+categories:
+- evolution
 comments: true
-date: 2011-11-10 17:22:17
+date: 2011-11-10T17:22:17Z
-layout: post
+redirects:
+- /wordpress/archives/3229
+- /archives/3229
 slug: auteur-plots-for-reef-fish-jaws-and-monkey-brains-needs-tweaking
 title: Auteur plots for reef fish jaws and monkey brains -- needs tweaking
-redirects: [/wordpress/archives/3229, /archives/3229]
-categories:
-- evolution
+url: /2011/11/10/auteur-plots-for-reef-fish-jaws-and-monkey-brains-needs-tweaking/
 ---

 Looking at the diversification patterns from Auteur.
 Longer rjmcmc runs aren't showing a significant difference, but more attention needed in parameters such as initial merge-split probability perhaps?
 Seems to overestimate the change points.